Chebyshev constants, transfinite diameter, and computation on complex algebraic curves: Chebyshev constants

 Suppose $w\in\CC[V]$ is a homogeneous polynomial satisfying the first three properties; then

 where $\deg(r),\deg(\tilde r)<\deg(w*\tilde\v_{\lambda})$.
 Since the first and last polynomials are identical, equating coefficients gives \calW{\mathcal{W}}

-The collection $\calW$ of all homogeneous polynomials $w\in\CC[V]$ satisfying the first three properties is thus a nonempty subset of which is well-ordered by degree.
-Take $\v_{\lambda}\in\calW$ to be the element with smallest degree.
-By the well-ordering principle, this is unique and satisfies property (4). \end{proof}
+The collection $\calW$ of all homogeneous polynomials $w\in\CC[V]$ satisfying the first three properties is thus a nonempty subset of which is well-ordered by (total) degree.
+By the well-ordering principle, we can take $\v_{\lambda}\in\calW$ to be the element with minimal degree.
+It is unique and satisfies property (4). \end{proof}

 \begin{definition}\rm We will call $\v_{\lambda}$ the \emph{directional polynomial} for $\lambda$. \end{definition}